 Countries are waking up to the fracking fiasco.
 France banned fracking in 2011, citing environmental risks.
 Ireland followed suit in 2017, and the United Kingdom imposed a moratorium after fracking-induced earthquakes rattled Lancashire.
-But in the U.S., the birthplace of modern fracking, debates rage on, with industry lobbyists spinning tales of "clean gas" while the rest of us wonder why the tap water occasionally bursts into flames.
+But in the U.S., the birthplace of modern fracking, debates rage on, with industry lobbyists spinning tales of "clean gas" while the rest of us wonder how it is that tap water could burst into flames.